Sweet-Papa-Technologies/egit/README.md

-# eGit - Enhanced Git CLI with LLM Capabilities
+# eGit - Extended Git CLI with LLM Capabilities

-eGit is a powerful CLI tool that enhances Git with LLM capabilities, making it easier to work with commit messages, generate release notes, and understand code changes.
+eGit is a CLI tool that extends Git with LLM capabilities, making it easier to work with commit messages, generate release notes, and understand code changes.

 ## Features
 - 🤖 AI-powered commit message generation from staged changes
 - 📝 Intelligent release notes generation with automatic tagging
 - 🔍 Smart change summarization for commits and branches
 - ⚙️ Flexible configuration for different LLM providers
-- 💾 Caching system for faster responses

 ## Requirements
-- macOS or Windows (Not tested on Linux, but should work and will be supported in the future)
+- macOS or Windows (Not tested on Linux, but should work and will be fully supported in the future)
-- Python 3.10 or higher
+- Python 3.10 or higher preinstalled
-- Git
+- Git preinstalled
 - One of the following LLM providers:
+  - Ollama (default)
-  - LM Studio (default)
+  - LM Studio (Recommended for local models)
-  - Ollama
   - OpenAI
   - Anthropic
-  - Google Vertex AI
+  - Google Gemini

 ## Installation